 Over 60 students have worked more than 23,000 hours to make BREAKAWAY a reality.

 In the summer of 2011 the Emergent Media Center began working on a project with The Ford Foundation and Yellow Wood Associates to create a game that explains the basis for their ongoing initiative for "Wealth Creation in Rural Communities," and illustrate the effectiveness of "Wealth Creation Value Chain" concept.
 Since then, the team has worked to build a enjoyable, entertaining, and educational game founded in the concepts of this initiative.
-The game is scheduled to launch online Fall of 2012.
+The game launched in March 2014.

 The WealthBuilders is a game about negotiations.
 You are an intermediary, and your rural community needs your help to develop their wealth creation value chain.
 By resolving the issues of the companies in your value chain, you can improve the seven (7) forms of wealth in your virtual community.